MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/09-enhance-power-bi-reports.md

 In this lab, you'll enhance the _Sales Analysis_ report with advanced design features.

-In this lab you learn how to:
+In this lab, you learn how to:

-- Create a drill through page
+- Create a drill through page.
-- Apply conditional formatting
+- Apply conditional formatting.
-- Create and use bookmarks and buttons
+- Create and use bookmarks and buttons.

 **This lab should take approximately 45 minutes.**